We Stop Unwanted Calls and Debt Collector Harassment.

+They’re legit.
+According to the Better Business Bureau (BBB), Weber & Olcese PLC is a legitimate collection firm founded in 1996.
 Jeffrey Weber was admitted to the Michigan Bar Association in 1994.
 Michael Olcese was admitted to the Michigan Bar Association in 1992.
 The Weber & Olcese website states that these two attorneys established their law firm as a “creditors’ rights law firm” whose “clients include individuals and local businesses, as well as, national corporations, banks, financial institutions, lending companies and credit grantors.”
-Their stated mission is to change the culture of collections by providing their clients with “superior legal representation; results-oriented programs; personalized plans of actions; responsive client service; flexible fee structures; … [and] cutting-edge technology.”
+Their stated mission is to change the culture of collections by providing their clients with “superior legal representation; results-oriented programs; personalized plans of actions; responsive client service; flexible fee structures; … and cutting-edge technology.”
 They refer to consumers as their “customers” who can expect “quality service with every interaction; a working relationship; [and] returning telephone calls and following up on promises.”
-Consumers contacted by this firm can expect to be “treated the way [Weber and Olcese representatives] would want to be treated” and to receive expert education about debt collection.
+Consumers contacted by this firm can expect to be “treated the way Weber and Olcese representatives would want to be treated” and to receive expert education about debt collection.

 Buzzfile indicates that Weber & Olcese has been in business as a provider of legal services for 21 years; has an annual revenue of $3.4 million; and employs a staff of 23 at their headquarters.

 In keeping with their philosophy as a “creditors’ rights firm,” the Weber & Olcese website does not mention anything about consumer protection laws like the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), or the Fair Credit Reporting Act (FCRA).
 Their web-based Contact from does not inform site visitors of their rights under the FDCPA.